You may wonder if ANY plants will grow near black walnut trees? Here are 30 plants that will grow near black walnut trees in zone 3.

 - Black walnut sap can be boiled down into black walnut syrup for a value-added product

 While there are a few trees and shrubs that are sensitive to juglone toxicity there are many that are tolerant.
-With the short zone 3 growing season you don’t want to waste your space on plants that need to be babied.
-If you accidently plant the wrong plant near a black walnut, simply transplant it in the spring or fall, when you notice that it’s stressed.
-Since black walnuts take a long time to mature, some shorter lived trees might grow well, until the juglone from the black walnut reaches them, giving you a succession of plants in your garden.
+With the short zone 3 growing seasons, you don’t want to waste your space on plants that need to be babied.
+If you accidentally plant the wrong plant near a black walnut, simply transplant it in the spring or fall, when you notice that it’s stressed.
+Since black walnuts take a long time to mature, some shorter-lived trees might grow well, until the juglone from the black walnut reaches them, giving you a succession of plants in your garden.

 Juglone Sensitive Plants to Avoid in zone 3